-Minor ailments, such as a headache or slight cold, are not acceptable reasons for failing to attend school, there are supporting guidelines on this website for parents to access if you are unsure as to whether to send your child to college or keep them at home.
-Repeated absences may result in the college requiring medical evidence from your doctor’s surgery to enable us to authorise the absence.
+Minor ailments, such as a headache or slight cold, are not acceptable reasons for failing to attend school, there are supporting guidelines on this website for parents to access if you are unsure as to whether to send your child to school or keep them at home.
+Repeated absences may result in the school requiring medical evidence from your doctor’s surgery to enable us to authorise the absence.
 If a student falls below 90% attendance and has 10 or more sessions (half days) of unauthorised absence in a given period a penalty notice may be issued by the Local Authority.

 The Government has decided that in order to reach 97% attendance as a minimum target, absences during term time can only be authorised by the Headteacher if they are taken due to exceptional circumstances – for example, where an absence from school is recommended by a health professional as part of a parent or child’s rehabilitation from a medical issue or the death or terminal illness of a person close to the family.